vivkam/uber-util/README.md

 uber-util
 =========

-A super Node.js util package.
+A super Node.js util module, a.k.a. utilities I wish were part of util.

+Includes all Node.js util module functions.